-Employment & Social Services helps Toronto parents on Ontario Works Assistance access child and spousal support and find services that improve family finances and quality of life.
+Employment & Social Services helps Toronto residents receiving Ontario Works Assistance access spousal support (and in exceptional cases, child support) and find services that improve family finances and quality of life.

-We can also help you pursue spousal support, which is different than child support and is deductible from social assistance payments.
-Additionally, we help parents on Ontario Works access related services and supports.
+Additionally, we help parents receiving Ontario Works access related services and supports.
 We want to connect you to the right services at the right time!

 Family Support Workers are available in every Toronto Employment & Social Services office to help with support issues and provide you with information to strengthen your community ties.